neilg63/ring360/README.md

 - *to_f64() -> f64* Alias for degrees() and the default display value
 - *to_gis() -> f64* Convert the internal 0-360º scale to the -180º to +180º GIS scale
 - *rotations() -> i64* Number of rotations required to reach the current raw value, e.g. 730.0 would require 2 rotations with a degree value of 10.0.
+- *progress() -> f64* the instrinsic value expressed as decimal fractions of progress around a circle, i.e. 180º translates to 0.5 and 450º to 1.25
 - *value() -> f64* Raw f64 value
 - *as_tuple() -> (f64, i64)* Return a tuple with degrees as f64 and rotations as i64
 - *multiply(multiple: f64) -> Self* Multiply a Ring360 value by a normal f64 value